Oliver Hartwich of the NZ Initiative revisits the broken window fallacy:

 Unless you are in the construction industry, the economic costs of the earthquakes are real – call Golden Retrofit for more information.

 The housing market shows the impact of a sudden reduction in supply.
 Prices have surged.
 According to MBIE data, rents in Canterbury TAs have risen by 8%-10%pa since the earthquake, while the national average has risen by 3%pa.
 House prices have risen in line with rents.
+Safety is a main concern when it comes to construction and you can learn more about the danger area warning lights here.

 Unless you are an existing home owner, unaffected by the quakes, your cost of living went up sharply.